zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec05.md

        1. There is no DNS response.
        2. The [RCODE Name] in the response is not "NoError".
        3. The AA flag is not set in the response.
-    3. If the response does not contain any DNSKEY record with owner name matching *Child Zone* in the answer section, add name server IP to the *Responds without DNSKEY* set and go to next server.
+    3. If the response does not contain any valid DNSKEY record with owner name matching *Child Zone* in the answer section, add name server IP to the *Responds without valid DNSKEY* set and go to next server.
-    4. If any of the DNSKEY records in the answer section is invalid then do:
-       1. Add name server IP to the *Responds with invalid DNSKEY* set.
-       2. Remove the invalid DNSKEY record or records from the answer section.
-       3. If there are no remaining DNSKEY records in the answer section, then go to next server.
-    5. Else, add name server IP to the *Responds with DNSKEY* set and retrieve the DNSKEY records from the answer section.
+    4. Else, add name server IP to the *Responds with DNSKEY* set and retrieve valid DNSKEY records from the answer section.
-    6. For each DNSKEY record retrieved do:
+    5. For each DNSKEY record retrieved do:
        1. Extract algorithm number from the DNSKEY record.
        2. From section "[Classification of algorithms]" retrieve the table and extract the row matching the algorithm number.